Captain Ulysses fell in love with Ghent’s quaint canals and waterfront. Follow the guide!

 Gravensteen, the Castle of the Counts of Flanders

-Nestled above the River Lieve, the Castle of the Counts of Flanders in one of the most famous monuments in Ghent.
-Built in 118 on a site where ancient fortifications dating back to the 9th century used to stand, Gravesteen Castle is the only remaining fortified castle in Flanders.
+Nestled above the River Lieve, the Castle of the Counts of Flander in one of the most famous monuments in Ghent.
+Built in 1180 on the spot where ancient fortifications dating back to the 9th century used to stand, Gravesteen Castle is the only remaining fortified castle in Flanders.

 Inside the castle, visitors are free to explore the guard house, the fortified walls, the dungeon, the Counts’ residence and the stables.
-You’ll also find a vast exhibition on ancient instruments of torture… chilling!
+The castle also counts a vast exhibition on ancient instruments of torture… chilling!

 Driving to Ghent

-Ghent is easily accessed from the most of the main cities in Northern France and Belgium:
+Ghent is easy to drive to from the main cities in Northern France and Belgium:

 If you’re planning on renting a car in Belgium, Captain Ulysses highly recommends that you rent it through Rentalcars : this website allows you to compare the offers from numerous companies (Hertz, Europcar…) in order to find the best deal.